 Some options, called listed options, are traded on registered exchanges.
 For example, Euronext, Boston Options Exchange and International Securities Exchanges.
 It’s typical for all listed options to have a strike price and expiry date.
 The underlying stock can be – market indexes, stocks, commodities, ETFs.

 Here, it’s good to mention two terms and explain why they matter.
-Market makers are broker-dealer companies which make sure there is enough liquidity of a stock in the market.
+Market makers are broker-dealer companies which make sure there is enough liquidity of stock in the market.
 The Nasdaq is an example of a market maker.

 Now that you have read the article, you know some of the basics about options – how they work, reasons to invest and types and styles of options.
-They are cost-effective and flexible investments with a potential for high return.
+They are cost-effective and flexible investments with the potential for high return.
 On the other hand, options are very time sensitive and speculative.
 Each investor should determine whether they are right for them or not.